-In this article, we are going to cover a range of topics to give you a basic understanding of DevOps and how it works.
-Feel free to navigate to the topic that most interests you:
+In this article, we cover a range of topics to provide you with a basic understanding of DevOps and how it works.
+Feel free to navigate to the section that most interests you:

 - What Is DevOps?
 Definitions and Comparison